Slepian model based independent interval approximation for the level excursion distributions: IIA for a non-zero crossing level

 We have

 Thus, by utilizing Theorem~\ref{stat} and Proposition~\ref{prop:exp} given in the Appendix, we obtain the following Laplace transform relations

-Given the characteristics $A_<$ and $N_<$, these two equations allow the identification of both $\Psi_+$ and $\Psi_-$. \begin{remark} We note that the formula for the Laplace transform of $N_<$ coincides with that in \cite{Sire2007} and \cite{Sire2008}, but the transform of $A$ slightly differs in the constant terms.
-Since the derivations in that work are somewhat heuristic, we could not identify if this discrepancy is due to a mistake or if we misinterpreted some definitions used there. \end{remark}
+Given the characteristics $A_<$ and $N_<$, these two equations allow the identification of both $\Psi_+$ and $\Psi_-$. \begin{remark} We note that the formula for the Laplace transform of $N_<$ coincides with that in \cite{Sire2007} and \cite{Sire2008}, and the transform of $A$ is also matching presented there if one accounts matching for $\mu_+$ and $\mu_-$ given in \eqref{eq:sum} and \eqref{eq:ratio}. \end{remark}

 In the stationary IIA approach, which is presented above, one challenge is to evaluate explicitly $N_{<u}$ for the clipped process.
-Moreover, it is not apparent that matching through Equations \eqref{eq:ALap} and \eqref{eq:N<Lap} leads to valid distribution functions given through $\Psi_+$ and $\Psi_-$.
+Moreover, it is not apparent that matching through \eqref{eq:ALap} and \eqref{eq:N<Lap} leads to valid distribution functions given through $\Psi_+$ and $\Psi_-$.